Rct567/FrequencyMan/README.md

 - `lowest_fr_least_familiar_word`: Represents the lowest _word frequency_ among the words with the lowest familiarity score.
 - `lowest_word_frequency`: Represents the lowest _word frequency_ found in the content of any targeted field.
 This is different from `word_frequency`, which reflect the average _word frequency_ of all targeted fields.
 - `lowest_familiarity`: Represents the lowest _familiarity_ found in the content of any targeted field.
 This is different from `familiarity`, which reflect the average _familiarity_ of all targeted fields.
+- `new_words`: Promotes cards with one or more new words.
 - `no_new_words`: Promotes cards with no new words.
 Put differently, it promotes cards who's words have all been seen before during review.
 - `ideal_new_word_count`: Like `ideal_focus_word_count`, but promotes cards with only a single 'new word' (a word not found in any reviewed card).
 - `proper_introduction`: Promotes cards that appear to be well suited to introduce a new word.
 Various factor are used, including the position of the new word and the word frequency + familiarity of the other words in the content.
 Cards without new words are not effected.